History 383 - Dr. Gayle Olson-Raymer

 Two events ushered in the Progressive Era began in San Francisco: the 1906 San Francisco earthquake that occurred in April was the first event and the second event was the Graft Prosecution that began in October 1906.

-The 1906 earthquake.
-The quake was a disaster - the initial shock started more than 50 separate fires almost immediately by breaking gas connections and chimneys, overturning stoves, and shattering most of the flimsy water mains that fire fighters could not use to put out the fires.
+- The 1906 earthquake.
+The quake was a disaster - the initial shock started more than 50 separate fires.
+Almost immediately, gas connections and chimneys broke, stoves were overturned, and most of the cities flimsy, privately ownd water mains were shattered.
+Thus, fire fighters could not use the water to put out the fires.